Submersion (mathematics): Local normal form

-It follows that the full preimage f^{−1}(q) in M of a regular value q in N under a differentiable map f: M → N is either empty or is a differentiable manifold of dimension dim M − dim N, possibly disconnected.
+It follows that the full preimage f^{−1}(q) in M of a regular value q in N under a differentiable map f: M → N is either empty or a differentiable manifold of dimension dim M − dim N, possibly disconnected.
 This is the content of the regular value theorem (also known as the submersion theorem).
 In particular, the conclusion holds for all q in N if the map f is a submersion.

 Topological manifold submersions

 Submersions are also well-defined for general topological manifolds.
 A topological manifold submersion is a continuous surjection f : M → N such that for all p in M, for some continuous charts ψ at p and φ at f(p), the map ψ^{−1} ∘ f ∘ φ is equal to the projection map from R^{m} to R^{n}, where m = dim(M) ≥ n = dim(N).